Millionaire income versus expenses

 What is the point of this series?
 It is to see what we can learn from the current millionaire class.
 And, compare them to the households studied in The Millionaire Next Door?
 In addition, are their practices similar to the wealth building principles in my article Build Your Wealth?

-The group I studied has a current annual income from active work efforts of $305,000.
+The wealthy group of people that I studied has a current annual income from active work efforts of $305,000.
 They are primarily Corporate professionals.
 And, get paid well for their management and specialized skills.
 We discussed their income and how they maximize it in the prior article.

 MILLIONAIRE INCOME VERSUS EXPENSES